 We use the Meetup system to organize RSVPs and event details.
-So when we open the workshop up for RSVPs, we already have all the details worked out, and clearly explained for the attendees & their parents.
+So when we open the workshop up for RSVPs, we already have all the details worked out and clearly explained for the attendees & their parents.

 - Siblings.
 We chose a separate room in the church and used toys & books for all the siblings too small to participate.
 We had a couple of moms volunteer to read stories to keep the littles occupied.

-- The Event.
 Preparing in advance allowed for an easy setup.
-We used five tutorials overall, three tutorials that were preschool friendly were done first that way the younger kids could retire to the story area once their attention spans were exhausted.
+We used five tutorials overall.
+Three tutorials that were preschool-friendly and were completed first; that way, the younger kids could retire to the story area once their attention spans were exhausted.
 That left the older children two tutorials that were more extensive in time & instruction.

-I should also mention…you are going to fall in love with Nana, the instructor.
+I should also mention, you are going to fall in love with Nana, the instructor.
 You will want Nana to adopt you; she is the sweetest and most talented art instructor.
 She’s the cherry on top!

 If you have any questions about setting up an event for your co-op, reach out to me.
 There is no better feeling than bringing homeschool families together to learn and experience something new.

 VISIT YOU ARE AN ARTIST NOW